How much Does it Cost to Build an App Like Instacart

 - Help & Customer Care: The driver should be able to contact the helpdesk if they face any challenges while order delivery quickly

 A real-time dashboard to manage products, orders, discounts, etc. and includes the below features:

-Items Management – Store owner can add/update their product listings, prices, minimum order quantity and amount, and make the products available for ordering.
+- Items Management – Store owners can add/update their product listings, prices, minimum order quantity, and amount, and make the products available for ordering.